 What donations does CHESS need?

 We keep our website and social media pages updated with our immediate need for donations.
-We would suggest checking here before you bring any donations to the night shelter as our needs can often change.
+We would suggest checking here before you bring any donations to the shelter as our needs can often change.
 You can find more information here